Best Food for Afghan Hound

 Afghan Hound Nutritional Profile

-Dietary planning for Afghan Hound starts with understanding this breed's Large (50-60 lbs) physique and dignified character.
+Feeding planning for an Afghan Hound rests on two easy-to-observe inputs, the Large (50-60 lbs) build and the dignified behavioral profile, both translate directly into calorie and macronutrient choices.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Afghan Hound need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Afghan Hound's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Afghan Hound to maintain coat health and joint function.

 Life-Stage Feeding Guide for Afghan Hound